 Ancient Pyramids in an Icy Landscape: Was There an Ancient Civilization in Antarctica?

-Who Made the Pyramids?
+Who Made the Antarctica Pyramids?

 There are numerous theories about the origin of these pyramids.
 Some of the more controversial suggestions are that the pyramids were remnants of an earlier Atlantean civilization in Antarctica, or that they were built by extraterrestrials.

 Other researchers have suggested a natural geological explanation for the Antarctica pyramids.
-These scientists have suggested that the “pyramids”, may actually be nunataks.
+These scientists have proposed that the “pyramids”, may actually be nunataks.
 Nunataks are the peaks of mountains that protrude through the ice and are higher than the surrounding terrain.

 - Antarctica’s hidden mountains revealed

 - The Buache Map: A Controversial Map That Shows Antarctica Without Ice

 The Research of Dr. Charles Hapgood

 Two of the ‘Antarctica pyramids’ can be found 10 miles (16 kms) from the coast.
 The third pyramid is located near the shoreline.